aulamber/JS-One-armed-bandit-in-react/README.md

-# ReactOneArmedBandit
+# One-armed bandit in reactJS & redux
-Implementation of a One-armed bandit (slot machine) in reactJS and redux.
+Implementation of a One-armed bandit (slot machine).
 Uses promises.